decentralized-identity/keri/docs/Q-and-A-Security.md

 Witnesses do not make any statement about the content of what is being proved.
 KERI does not enable someone to proof the *veracity* of a statement only the *authenticity* of the statement. {TBW} \
 (_SamMSmith_)

+## ***Q: Why does the Witness run in restricted mode?
+It’s not **"first seen"** until it’s fully seen by the whole set of witnesses needed (threshold).
+In the meanwhile the witness in this instance, has to add an escrow.
+And wait for the witness receipts coming in.
+And then accept the KEL.
+_(@henkvancann)_

 # Q&A section Watchers